peppelinux/iptables_xt_recent_parser/README.md

 ````

-In CSV format there will be available time delta mean and time deltas in seconds for every attempts
+In CSV format there will be available time delta mean and time deltas in seconds for every attempts.

-Keep in mind to edit the xt_recent file path first:
+Pelase remember to edit the xt_recent file path to make it works as desidered:

 ````
 # at the begin of xt_recent_parser.py